Damocles-fr/HTPCAVRVolume-win11/Readme.md

-TESTED on Windows 11 24H2
+# HTPCAVRVolume functional with Windows 11 24H2

-# HTPCAVRVolume

 This is a simple program that captures your HTPC's volume control buttons and instead sends the commands directly to your home theater AVR.